- Normal precautions

 The peace agreement signed in August 2015 has led to a reduction in large scale fighting.
 However, there are continued reports of sporadic and sometimes heavy fighting in parts of South Sudan, particularly in Jonglei, Unity and Upper Nile States.

 Juba is a rapidly growing city with a huge disparity in wealth between foreigners and most of the local population.
 Avoid going out at night unless for essential travel and don’t walk after dark.
-Guns are common and you should be aware that criminals may be armed.
+Guns are plentiful and widely available to the population, and you should be aware that criminals are often armed.

 There is a high security presence in Juba, especially at night, and particularly around road junctions and government buildings.
 You will come across security checkpoints and you should be prepared to respond to these in a calm, patient and respectful manner.